dylanebert/VibeGame/examples/hello-world/context.md

-# Example Application
+# Hello World Example

 <!-- LLM:OVERVIEW -->
-Demo application showcasing the VibeGame game engine features.
-Use this as a reference for integrating the engine into your own projects or testing engine capabilities with hot-reload development.
+Basic example demonstrating VibeGame engine features including physics, player controls, and XML-based entity creation.
+Use as reference for integrating the engine into your own projects.
 <!-- /LLM:OVERVIEW -->

 ## Purpose